Serg-Norseman/GEDKeeper/CONTRIBUTING.md

 ## Class members order

-Declare all member variables at the top of a class, with static variables at the very top.
+Declare all member variables at the top of a class, with static variables at the very top:

+- private static fields;
+- protected and public static fields;
+- private and public consts;
+- private member fields;
+- protected member fields (private and protected may be mixed);
+- public member fields;
+- properties;
+- instance's control (constructor, destructor, static create methods if needs);
+- private methods and public methods usually are mixed grouped by meaning and functions.

+In old and very old classes, the order of the sections may be absent, for example constructors can be at the end of class.
+But this is valid only before the refactoring.
+Not supposed to do in the new classes.

 ## Indentation